Charleville, Slow and Social

 Don’t forget the Royal Flying Doctor Service Visitor Centre, where interactive displays and real stories give a glimpse into this lifeline of the outback.
 It’s a humbling reminder of how remote communities stay connected and cared for.

 Don’t leave Charleville without a visit to the Cosmos Centre.
-By day, you can explore interactive displays and solar telescope viewing, but it really comes to life at night.
+By day, you can explore interactive displays and view the solar telescope, but it truly comes to life at night.
 The evening stargazing sessions let you peer deep into the outback sky through powerful telescopes — it’s a jaw-dropping reminder of just how vast (and beautiful) the universe really is.
 Even if you’re not usually into astronomy, it’s a magical experience that sticks with you.

 Neil reckons no trip to Charleville is complete without a visit to the Cattle Camp Hotel, his favourite local.
 It’s got that classic country pub charm and, according to Cameron, the best Sunday roast going around.
 With generous servings, perfectly cooked meat, and a good side of Aussie humour, it ticks all the boxes.